 If you prefer to get to Coromandel by ferry instead, then you’re in for a 2-hour relaxing cruise.
 I recommend taking a ferry with 360 Discovery Cruises.

 Price: $67 NZD Auckland ferry to Coromandel one-way and $103 NZD roundtrip.
 Check the updated prices here.

 Where to stay in Coromandel

-As I mentioned above, Coromandel is a special place that needs at least 3 days if you want to have enough time to walk around, surf, kayak, hike.
+As I mentioned above, The Coromandel is a special place that needs at least 3 days if you want to have enough time to walk around, surf, kayak, and hike.

 The best part?
-Marine Reserved Apartments is located only 100 meters away from Whangamata beach!
+Marine Reserved Apartments is located only 100 meters from Whangamata beach!

-Overall, the place has everything you will need to satisfy your needs.
-It has a large living room as big as the entire last floor where you can lounge.
+Overall, the place has everything you could want to satisfy your needs.
+It has a large living room as big as the entire first floor where you can relax.
 Each apartment has its own kitchen that’s well equipped with everything you may need.

 You will even get your own balcony with a BBQ!
-What more could you need?
+What more could you want?

 If you need to fit more than 2 people, I recommend the 2-Bedroom apartment that has 1 queen bed and 2 single beds.